mitchdav/st-george-ipg/README.md

 ### Completion

-After a successful pre auth, you can complete the transaction, like so:
+After a successful pre-authorisation, you can complete the transaction, like so:

 ```php
 $oneYearAhead = (new Carbon())->addYear();